Widex vs. Oticon

 Widex vs. Oticon: What’s the Difference?

-When you look at the product listing of the different hearing aids offered, you’ll notice that Oticon has slightly more options than Widex, as well as more accessories and apps.
-Widex offers solutions for mild to severe hearing loss, while Oticon has hearing aids for mild to profound hearing loss.
+When you look at the list of hearing aids offered, you’ll notice that Oticon has slightly more options than Widex.
+It also has more accessories.
+Widex offers more apps to control the listening experience — including an app just for tinnitus relief — and both carriers offer solutions for mild to profound hearing loss.

 Widex stands out for its wide dynamic range of sound, making it an excellent option for musicians.
-The brand’s Evoke model is also a highlight, as it automatically makes hearing adjustments suited to your needs and environment.
+The brand’s Moment line of hearing aids is also a highlight, because it automatically makes hearing adjustments suited to your needs and environment.

-Oticon’s OpenSound approach in their OPN generation devices aims to provide an accurate “360” representation of the world that allows the brain to select the signal you want to listen to.
-I don’t see a significant difference between the two approaches for people with mild to moderate hearing loss in my clinical practice.
-For those with more severe hearing loss, particularly those with very poor hearing in background noise, the Widex approach works a bit better.
+Oticon’s OpenSound approach in their OPN-generation devices aims to provide an accurate “360” representation of the world that allows the brain to select the signal you want to listen to.
+There isn’t a significant difference between the two approaches for people with mild to moderate hearing loss.

 Testing out Oticon hearing aids